Chart Color Schemes

 West Wallsend lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates, the estimated population of West Wallsend as of Nov 2025 is around 2899.
-This reflects a decrease of 82 people compared to the 2021 Census figure of 2981, indicating a 2.8% drop.
-The current resident population estimate of 2895 by AreaSearch follows examination of the latest ERP data release by the ABS in June 2024 and validation of an additional 10 new addresses since the Census date.
-This results in a density ratio of 165 persons per square kilometer, offering significant space per person with potential for further development.
+West Wallsend's population, as of November 2025, is estimated at around 2,999 people.
+This figure reflects an increase of 18 individuals since the 2021 Census, which recorded a population of 2,981.
+The increase is inferred from AreaSearch's resident population estimate of 2,998, based on examination of the latest ERP data release by the ABS (June 2024) and validation of an additional 10 new addresses since the Census date.
+This results in a density ratio of 171 persons per square kilometer.
 Over the past decade, West Wallsend has shown resilient growth patterns with a compound annual growth rate of 1.6%, outperforming its SA4 region.
-Natural growth contributed approximately 82% of overall population gains during recent periods.
+Natural growth contributed approximately 82.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, West Wallsend is expected to have an above median population growth based on aggregated SA2-level projections, increasing by 677 persons to 2041, reflecting a 29.8% increase over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Considering projected demographic shifts, West Wallsend is expected to experience above median population growth by 2041 based on aggregated SA2-level projections.
+The area is projected to increase by 671 persons over these 17 years, reflecting a total increase of 25.3%.

 Frequently Asked Questions - Population